-1.4 Summary of Proposed Settlement
+1.4 Summary of the Settlement

-The proposed settlement agreement was documented in a draft Settlement Agreement, which was published in the Federal Register for public review and comment simultaneously with the release of this Draft DARP.
-Under the proposed settlement, Pepco agrees to pay \$429,791.00 to resolve its potential natural resource damages liabilities arising from the Pepco Potomac Spill.
-Of this amount, the Trustees propose to use \$306,500 to fund the preferred restoration alternatives identified in Section 3.3.
-The Trustees will use \$50,000.00 for administrative costs associated with restoration planning, implementation, and monitoring.
-The remaining settlement funds are to reimburse each Trustee for the reasonable costs of the natural resource damage assessment for the Pepco Potomac Spill.
+The proposed settlement agreement was documented in a draft Settlement Agreement, notice of which was published in the Federal Register for public review and comment simultaneously with the release of the Draft DARP.
+The Settlement Agreement was finalized after public review.
+Under the settlement, Pepco agreed to pay \$429,791.00 to resolve its potential natural resource damages liabilities arising from the Pepco Potomac Spill.